Routes and itineraries along the Grand Union Canal

 Planning your route

-The Canal and River Trust publishes an online map which is very useful for beginning to plan, particularly as it also features any current canal restrictions or closures.
+Our trainers and handover staff will discuss the best route for you on your first afternoon aboard, and no planning is actually necessary.
+However, for those who do like to look ahead, the Canal and River Trust publishes an online map which is very useful, particularly as it also features any current canal restrictions or closures.
 You can find it here:

 - Nicholson Waterways Guide 3 – Birmingham and the Heart of England